Easy to remember & good to know information about Japanese Culture if you are visiting for the first time (or need a refresher!)

 Great piece of advice: don’t just stop inside of a train station if you are lost or confused.
 Move to the side, out of the way, as there are so many people filtering through them

-I put together an awesome guide for how to use Tokyo’s Public Transportation, check it out here!
+I put together an awesome guide for how to use Tokyo’s Public Transportation here!

 18) The city of Tokyo is spotlessly clean